dev-nii-nartey/Labs/week1/Library-Management-System-main/README.md

 #### Login: Use the login screen to access the main dashboard.
 #### Register Patron: Navigate to the patron registration section and enter the required details.
 #### Manage Books: Use the options to add new books, issue books to patrons, and process book returns.

-# Contributing
-We welcome contributions!
-Please fork the repository and submit a pull request for review.

-# License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.

-# Contact
-For any inquiries or support, please contact us at arshadsaeed2709@gmail.com